 Alex Nicol, SEO Content Marketing Specialist, Article-Writing.co

 For small businesses looking to increase natural search ranking, the key message of 2018 is to double down on content production and build as many strong back links as possible.
 These twin forces are, after all, the two most important ranking factors in the eyes of Google.
-However, there are some enduring trends to keep our eyes on as the internet never gives us pause for res.
+However, there are some enduring trends to keep our eyes on as we watch the future of SEO unfold.

-Below are my thoughts on some key SEO trends in 2018 that will have an impact on content creation strategies for big and small businesses alike.
+Below are my thoughts on the future of SEO in 2018 that will have an impact on content creation strategies for big and small businesses alike.

 Trend 1 – Natural Language Processing